galal-hussein/Vagrant-PHPDev/README.md

-# Vagrant-PHPDev
-Vagrant PHP Dev box with Ansible
+# Vagrant PHP Dev Box

+This setup will instruct Vagrant to install a php development stack on a ubuntu 14.04 VM.

+The component of the dev stack:

+## Installation

+To inst